celyk/godot-isf/README.md

 # Limitations

 I did my best to follow the ISF [specification](https://github.com/mrRay/ISF_Spec), but unfortunately not every GLSL feature can be accounted for in Godot shaders
+- Imported images will only work if Godot already supports the file type.
+So .tiff won't work, but .png/.jpg should work
 - Function overloading.
 You will get an error if the ISF shader overloads a built in function.
 To fix it you will have to rename the function.
 - Global variables aren't supported at all.
 Try adding `const` to them instead